Do not leave your customers wondering. Give them answers and clarity. If not, you will lose them.

 3. Is it acceptable to reuse a few answers on other pages where the question and answer make sense?
 Would Google see it as duplicate content?

-Google will not penalize these types of duplicate content.
+Google will not penalise these types of duplicate content.
 However, it’s best to avoid doing this.
 It’s better to write a new one or paraphrase each page’s content to make it seem new for Google.

 You have to create concise and factual answers to provide immediate help or guidelines to the readers.
 FAQ section can have animated GIFs, videos, or any visual content to make it more helpful.